-visual and performance artist, writer was born in Kiev, Ukraine and studied dramatic writing at the Institute of Cinematography in Moscow, VGIK and a stage design in the Moscow Art Theatre School
+Julia Kissina, visual and performance artist and writer, was born in Kiev, Ukraine and studied dramatic writing at the Institute of Cinematography in Moscow, VGIK.
+In 1996 JK graduated from the Academy of Fine Arts in Munich.

 In 2000 JK herded an actual flock of sheep into the Museum of Modern Art in Frankfurt as part of a performance.
 She also co-curated the Art & Crime Festival at the Hebbel Theater, Berlin, in 2003 and performed in a German prison.
 In 2006 JK created The Dead Artist’s Society, which held séances to conduct “Dialogues with Classic Artists” such as Duchamp and Malevich.